State of Digital Marketing Report

 What are the key performance indicators (KPI) reported in the AdRoll State of Digital Marketing Report?

-The AdRoll State of Digital Marketing Report three Business KPIs:
+The AdRoll State of Digital Marketing Report provides the average CPM (cost-per-mille) trend on the following advertising media:

 How often will the information in the AdRoll State of Digital Marketing Report be updated?